Cutting-edge technology: U of A using virtual and augmented reality to train surgeons | CBC News

 A lab at the University of Alberta is setting up surgeons for success with augmented and virtual reality.

-The University of Alberta Surgical Simulation Research Lab (SSRL) covers a wide range of techniques and technologies and brings together knowledge from different disciplines from healthcare to computer programming.
+The University of Alberta Surgical Simulation Research Lab (SSRL) covers a wide range of techniques and technologies and brings together knowledge from various disciplines from healthcare to computer programming.

 "We do everything to create a simulation model to replace human beings being used as a training model," said Bin Zheng, associate professor at U of A and director of the SSRL.
 "The surgeons need to practice the surgical skills.
 We like to create a situation for them to practice without harming the patient, without harming animals.
 That's our goal."